matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 }
 ```

+Servers will obviously not be able to return a BlurHash string for encrypted
+media.

 In addition, the server can return the BlurHash string for an image when
 given an MXC URL.
 This would be through something like the Media Information
 API (specified in